cms-tau-pog/TauFW/PicoProducer/README.md

 ```
 If you run repeatedly on nanoAOD files that are stored on the GRID,
 consider doing the skimming step to save them on a local storage system for faster connection and smalle file size.

-In the future, event-based splitting will be added to break up large input nanoAOD files into smaller pieces per job.
+Note: In the future, event-based splitting will be added to break up large input nanoAOD files into smaller pieces per job.

 ### How do I plot my analysis output ?